gayathri3377/Movies-App/README.md

    - **Now Playing Movies:** The app accesses the [GET now playing](https://developers.themoviedb.org/3/movies/get-now-playing) endpoint to get a list of movies currently playing in theaters.

 3. **HTTP Requests:**
    The API key is included in the HTTP requests to the various endpoints, ensuring that the app receives the latest movie data.
-Tools like [Postman](http://postman.com) can be used to test and validate these requests.

 ## Screens and Functionality

 ### Home Screen